/* Rambling Owl addition to remove page titles from blogs */

 Celebrity Death Lottery and the Flasher Of Saddell Town ....

-06:30a.m.
-I was awake, so got up and thought about breakfast.
-Jo was already up and offered to do me some of his porridge, complete with soya milk.
-I hovered around a declination but it was a kind offer, so I finally accepted.
-I ate the first mouthful warily, like a French chef required to sample Bisto gravy, but it was actually rather pleasant.
-I'd tasted soya milk once, long ago, and had recoiled from it.
-It had tasted as if it had been strained through old carpet, but this was creamy and kind to the palate.
-Jo said that this was all in the cooking; he refused to use the microwave and was an enthusiastic acolyte of the saucepan-on-the-stove method of oat preparation.
+I was awake at half past six and got up.
+Jo was already up and offered to make me some of his porridge, complete with soya milk.
+I hovered around a polite decline — it was a kind offer and I didn't want to seem ungrateful, but soya milk and I had history.
+I had tasted it once, long ago, and had recoiled.
+It had tasted as if it had been strained through old carpet.
+I accepted anyway, and ate the first mouthful in the manner of a French chef required to sample Bisto gravy.
+It was actually rather pleasant.
+The milk was creamy and kind to the palate.
+Jo explained that this was all in the preparation — he rejected the microwave and was a committed acolyte of the saucepan-on-the-stove method of oat preparation.
+I made a note.

 "In a minute, Mr. Bean will plop into the sea," Mark responded.

-I suddenly realised something.
-"Hang on - you're driving us on a winding coastal road, with a potential drop off the edge of a cliff.
+"Hang on," I said, suddenly alert.
+"You're driving us along a winding coastal road with a potential drop off a cliff.
 Watch the road!"

-Mark was silent for a few seconds, but couldn't leave it there.
+Mark was silent for a moment.
 "We were on a straight bit," he muttered.

-Mark dropped us off at Carradale's primary school where we had finished yesterday.
-He said cheerio and then went off to do some island exploring on Arran .
+Mark dropped us at Carradale's primary school, said cheerio, and went off to explore Arran for the day.

-"This is where we can divert to visit the castle if you want?"
-Bod pointed to a path peeling off to our right, apparently straight into the grounds of an aristocratic-looking mansion.
+"This is where we can divert to see the castle if you want," said Bod, pointing to a path peeling off toward what looked like an aristocratic mansion.

 We all looked at each other.